-Young, the millwright of Montrose, was found to be the only man in the country who could erect windmills.
-He had "been sent at the expense of that town to Holland, in order to inspect the machinery of that country," and "it was suggested that, if this millwright could not be procured, application should be made to the Mechanical Priest in Lancashire for his advice."1
+Scotland was even more backward than England.
+When in 1708 windmills were wanted to try and drain certain Scotch coal-mines, John Young, the millwright of Montrose, was found to be the only man in the country who could erect windmills.
+He had "been sent at the expense of that town to Holland, in order to inspect the machinery of that country," and "it was suggested that, if this millwright could not be procured, application should be made to the Mechanical Priest in Lancashire for his advice."63

 In maritime enterprise we were always daring, but only of late have we been eminently expert or successful.
-"At a time," says Mr. Smiles,2 "when Spain, Holland, France, Genoa, and Venice were great maritime powers, England was almost without a fleet, the little trade which it carried on with other countries being conducted principally by foreigners.
+"At a time," says Mr. Smiles,64 "when Spain, Holland, France, Genoa, and Venice were great maritime powers, England was almost without a fleet, the little trade which it carried on with other countries being conducted principally by foreigners.
 Our best ships were also built abroad by the Venetians or the Danes, but they were mostly of small tonnage, little bigger than modern herring boats."
 The herring fishery was regarded both by Holland and England as the "chiefest trade and gold-mine," and "the way to winne wealth."
-It was thought to be a pure creation of riches, and to nourish at the same time a race of hardy seamen that are the pride and safety of j.
+It was thought to be a pure creation of riches, and to nourish at the same time a race of hardy seamen that are the pride and safety of the kingdom.
+But it raised unutterable feelings in English writers of a century or two ago, to observe that the Dutch fished our own seas.
+Holland, "not exceeded in quantity by Norfolk and Suffolk, hath gotten the sea," bitterly says the author of The Trades' Increase.
+And when we got herrings, we had to learn from the Flemings how to cure them.